 2) Stock Investing

 While investing in the stock market may not be a revolutionary way to make money, the extreme volatility of markets over the last few years has provided the opportunity to rapidly grow a portfolio in ways that have never been seen before.
 On the other hand, there is equally an opportunity to lose a lot as well.
 If you find that your homemaking duties only require a small portion of your day to complete, you could also consider becoming an active day trader.

-Believe it or not, you have a lot of expertise or perspectives that can be valuable to others.
-This includes being a homemaker, and your story could inspire multitudes of people around the world.
+Believe it or not, the topic of homemaking matters to a lot of people around the world.
+You likely have a lot of expertise or perspectives that can be extremely valuable to others and your story could be inspiration to someone that you have never met.
 Even though eBooks may seem a little last decade, they are still incredibly popular and can also be a good side income stream.

 We cannot tell you how often we have purchased stock photos of very random things because they perfectly fit one of our blog articles.
 There is a big industry for taking pictures and posting them on stock photo sites.
 When someone purchases your image, you get a percentage of the sale.